 An agreement in writing setting out how and when a loan should be repaid is essential, particularly when things go wrong.
 Often the family member who has been provided with funds will claim they do not have to repay the money as it was a gift.
 In law, gifts cannot be claimed back no matter what circumstances occur later on.
 However, money owing on loans can be persued through the courts.

 Another matter that should be considered before loans or gifts are given, is the potential impact on any government payments the older person may be receiving.
-If considering giving a loan or a gift, older people should be aware that there are strict Centrelink gifting rules that only allow the sum of $30,000 to be gifted over five years without impacting on Centrelink payments.
+If considering giving a loan or a gift, older people should be aware that there are strict Centrelink gifting rules that only allow $30 000 to be gifted over five years, and no more than $10 000 in one year, without impacting Centrelink payments.
 If a transferred amount is detected by Centrelink, the older person’s pension can be reduced totally or partially.
 Loans do not attract this penalty but Centrelink may require evidence that it was a loan and not a gift: a verbal agreement usually does not suffice.

 If they become ill or frail, some older people choose to provide access to their bank accounts, appoint a payment nominee, or nominate a family member for Centrelink purposes.
 In this instance, they are requesting that the person acts on their behalf and they do not give permission for their funds to be used, other than for their benefit.
 If the appointed family member misuses this access, they are committing financial abuse.